Family Caregiver | February 15, 2022

 Many hospital readmissions can be avoided if patients, families, caregivers, and hospital staff prepare for the patient’s day of discharge well in advance.

+There are many reasons seniors may need to be readmitted to the hospital, but those that have garnered the greatest interest are preventable causes.
 Research indicates that caregivers are critical in helping seniors overcome some of the main preventable causes of returning to the hospital.
-Consider the following:

 While some seniors may have family and friends to help them once they leave the hospital, many do not.
 In these cases, hospital staff often take measures to ensure the senior has the assistance of a professional caregiver before the senior leaves the hospital.
 Even those who have the assistance of friends and family can benefit from a professional caregiver during those times when family caregivers are unavailable.